The New York Minute Film Festival

 This website was originally created to promote the festival, expedite submissions, as well as the viewing and voting of the submissions.
 Sometime after the festival concluded with the winners being announced, the site's domain registration eventually expired.
 Recently I discovered that the domain was available, so I bought it with the goal of recreating some of its original content from archived pages.
 The New York Minute Film Festival should not be forgotten.

 My older daughter who is in film school was so disappointed she wasn't old enough to make a 1 minute film to submit in 2005.
 She thinks the concept is great, but should be opened up to a 1 minute film of anywhere in the world.
-When we were lounging on the lanai of our Maui beachfront vacation rental she said tomorrow I am going to make start using our GoPro to shoot images of a 1 minute film that would epitomize Maui.
+When we were lounging on the lanai of our Maui beachfront vacation rental she said tomorrow I am going to start using our GoPro to shoot images of a 1 minute film that would epitomize Maui.
 That is quite a challenge, I said considering all the amazing things we have already done.
 At the time we were watching an amazing sun set from the fabulous condo we were renting.
 The sky was ablaze in golds, oranges, all shades of reds to magenta that were slowing changing into purples and then faded to the blues f the night sky.
 FYI: by the end of our Maui trip she had dozens of "1 minute" movies ranging from our zip line adventure, to our hikes at the Haleakala Crater, to snorkeling, to the Hana road trip.

 Hopefully some other interested party will take up the call and we will see another New York Minute Film Festival or maybe World Wide Minute Film Festival sometime in the future.